GhumanNavneet/MCW-Securing-PaaS/Hands-on lab/HOL step-by step - Securing PaaS.md

 9. Switch to your jump VM that is running inside your Azure subscription

-    a.
-NOTE: You cannot publish from outside the Azure Virtual Network to an internal ASE
+    > NOTE: You cannot publish from outside the Azure Virtual Network to an internal ASE.

 10. Open the extracted folder **\\WebApp\\FourthCoffeeWeb.sln**